ayrshare/social-api-demo/README.md

-# SocialPost
+# Social API Demo

-SocialPost is a web application that allows users to compose, schedule, and post content to multiple social media platforms simultaneously.
+The Social API Demo is a web application that allows users to compose, schedule, and post content to multiple social media platforms simultaneously.
 Built with React and Node.js, it leverages the Ayrshare API to manage social media posts across various networks.
 It is built upon [Ayrshare's Social Media API](https://www.ayrshare.com)

 ## Features